Family of Meghan, Duchess of Sussex: Lawsuit

 In March 2022, Samantha sued Meghan by filing a defamation lawsuit in Florida, accusing her of lying in her Oprah interview and seeking damages in excess of $75,000.
 She accused Meghan of making "demonstrably false and malicious statements" which subjected her to "humiliation, shame and hatred on a worldwide scale," as well as damaging their father's reputation to fabricate a "rags to royalty" narrative.
 Meghan's lawyers described the lawsuit as "a continuation of a pattern of disturbing behavior."
 In a response filed in May 2022, Meghan's attorneys argued that her half-sister's claims were "demonstrably false", and the statements made by Meghan during the Oprah interview were either "non-actionable opinion or substantially true".
 In June 2022, Meghan's initial motion to dismiss the case was rejected by a judge following amendments made by Samantha in her complaints.
 She filed a second motion in the same month, stating that the deletion of "numerous specific factual allegations and exhibits from her original complaint" combined with the lack of facts had undermined Samantha's case, and argued a judge or jury would not be able to pass judgements about the state of their relationship.
 Meghan's lawyers have argued that her comments regarding her upbringing in the interview were unfalsifiable and subjective statements of her feelings, rather than objective facts.

 In February 2023, legal documents made available by the Florida district court revealed that Samantha wanted both Meghan and Harry to give depositions under oath.
 She also asked Meghan to make 38 separate admissions in the case, and called upon their father, her daughter Ashleigh Hale, Meghan and Harry's former communications secretary Jason Knauf, and Christopher Bouzy to give statements.
 Meghan's legal team described Samantha's requests as "irrelevant", "vague", and "speculative", and argued the proposed deponents had "no discernible connection" to the core issue laid out in the original complaint.
 In addition to applying for the case to be dismissed, Meghan's lawyer also applied for the discovery process to be delayed, pending the outcome of the dismissal application.
 Judge Charlene Edwards Honeywell later denied the application to halt the discovery process and moved the deadline for submitting depositions to July 2023.
+Honeywell dismissed the lawsuit in March 2023.
+In April 2023, Samantha refiled the lawsuit with another amended complaint that covered statements made by Meghan in her Netflix docuseries as well.
+The lawsuit was later dismissed with prejudice in March 2024, after a judge ruled that the claimant was unable to provide evidence of defamation.
+Samantha later appealed the decision.